frequently asked questions

 We do ask that our younger dancers be picked up and dropped of at the door within 5 minutes of class start time.
 Older students can be picked up/dropped off “car-pool” style out front in the parking lot.
 Grace Studio cannot be responsible for the care of students before or after class.

 Yes!
-We LOVE working one-on-one with our students and many of our instructors offer private lessons in dance, yoga and German language lessons!
+We LOVE working one-on-one with our students and many of our instructors offer private lessons in all of our dance disciplines!
 Shoot us an email or complete the Registration Form noting interest in private lessons and what technique or subject matter you are interested in and we will be in touch!